Jkwok0714/Thesis-Messages/README.md

     - If user is interested, and match score between the two high enough, a date is arranged
 5. Session ends

+#### Movement of Data in System

+- AWS SQS message buses
+- Component expects user information from the Inventory Services
+- Component expects message quality requests from Analysis and Matchmaking

 ## Other Information